-Enzyme induction occurs when chemicals cause an increase in the synthesis and activity of an enzyme.
-This leads to increased metabolism of drugs that are catalyzed by that enzyme.
+Enzyme induction occurs when chemicals increase the synthesis and activity of an enzyme.
+This leads to increased metabolism of drugs catalyzed by that enzyme.

-When one drug causes an increased rate of metabolism of another drug by inducing the CYP enzyme involved in the biotransformation of that drug, there is a resultant effect on the drug’s efficacy.
-The parent drug is metabolized at an accelerated rate, leading to low potency and reduced effect.
-In cases where a CYP enzyme catalyzes the conversion of a less active parent (prodrug) to a more active metabolite, induction could be responsible for increasing active metabolite levels to potentially toxic levels.
+When one drug induces the CYP enzyme involved in the biotransformation of another drug, it increases the rate of metabolism of that drug, resulting in a reduced efficacy.
+The parent drug is metabolized acceleratedly, leading to low potency and reduced effect.
+In cases where a CYP enzyme catalyzes the conversion of a less active parent (prodrug) to a more active metabolite, induction could increase active metabolite levels to potentially toxic levels.

 Inducers of Cytochrome P450 Enzymes |